rdpoor/pygmu/README.md

 I don't understand packages well enough to know how to put the example_01.py into the example directory.

+## Who owns what?

+A PygMu "ensmble" is implemented as a Directed Acyclic Graph, with the root Processing Element as the source of data to be rendered by the transport.

+When a PE's render(requested:Extent, n_channels:int) method is called, its contract is to deliver any sample data that happens within the requested Extent.

+The current implementation requires the caller to call the callee's extent() method first, intersect that with the requested extent, pass the intersected extent to the callee, and (finally) align the resulting data with the actual requested data.
+This is nuts.

+Better would be for the caller to simply pass the requested extent to the callee and let the callee return what it can.
+The problem is that when the first sample produced by the callee doesn't align with the first sample of the requested data, there's no way for the caller to know how to align it.

+To make it concrete, assume we call:

+    callee.render(Extent(100, 200))

+... but the callee only has sample data between 150 and 175.
+It could allocate a buffer of 100 elements, overlay its data from buffer[50:75], and return that to the caller.
+But that would lead to a lot of extra allocation.

+### Approach A:

+A PE could return a Buffer object, which is a thin class that encapsulates a numpy array and the starting frame of that array.
+This will tell the caller how to align the numpy array in its own internal buffer.

+Here's how the transport would handle this case:

+        src_data, offset = self.src_pe.render(requested)
+        output_data = src_data[offset:]
+        # anything not filled by input data needs to be zeroed
+        ouput_data[0:offset].fill(0)

+### Approach B:

+callee.render() return a duple containing the data and the callee's extent:

+    (data:np.array, available:Extent)

+When the caller receives the data, intersection = requested.intersect(available) will tell the caller how the data aligns.
+In particular, if intersection.start equals requested.start, then the data aligns at element 0.
+If intersection is empty, then there's no data available from the callee.

+Here's how the transport would handle this case:

+        src_data, src_extent = self.src_pe.render(requested)
+        intersection = requested.intersect(src_extent)
+        offset = intersection.start() - requested.start()
+        output_data = src_data[offset:]
+        # anything not filled by input data needs to be zeroed
+        ouput_data[0:offset].fill(0)

+### Conclusion:

+Approach A is simpler for the caller, Approach B may be simpler for the callee.
+Go with Approach A for now.

 ### Extent

 Rather than using None to signify "the null extent", it might be useful to have